 The series is also one of Netflix’s most-watched TV shows, so, of course, fans are looking forward to the third season (especially after that jaw-dropping twist in the season 2 finale.)
 Here’s everything we know about The Umbrella Academy season 3 ahead.

 Is The Umbrella Academy season 3 confirmed?

-As of publication date, The Umbrella Academy season 3 is not confirmed, but there are clues that lead fans to believe that Netflix will renew the series for another season.
+Before the confirmation there were clues that lead fans to believe that Netflix will renew the series for another season.
 In February, The Wrap reported that the series’ showrunner, Steve Blackman, signed a four-year overall deal with Netflix for around $50 million.
 Though the deal isn’t specifically about The Umbrella Academy (Blackman will also create other projects for Netflix), the contract is a good sign that The Umbrella Academy will be renewed for many years to come.
 As for when we expect news about season 3, Netflix usually announces renewals a month after a season airs.
 So keep your eyes peeled in September 2020.

 “Steve’s phenomenal work on ‘The Umbrella Academy’ helped propel the series’ worldwide fandom,” said Brian Wright, vice president of YA/Family original series for Netflix told The Wrap.
 “He’s deeply creative, passionate and thoughtful, and we’re so excited to have him make a home at Netflix.”

 When’s The Umbrella Academy season 3 release date?

 There’s no news yet about The Umbrella Academy season 3 release date, but given the current health crisis, which has shut down TV and movie productions across the world, fans shouldn’t expect another season until late 2021 at the earliest.
 Variety reported that production started in February 2021 in Toronto, Canada.